HackSoc/hacksoc.org/README.md

 flask serve
 venv/bin/flask serve
 ```
-Equivalent to running `flask serve` followed by `cd build/ && python3 -m http.server 5000`.
+Starts a local HTTP server from the `build/` directory.
+Equivalent to running `flask freeze` followed by `cd build/ && python3 -m http.server 5000`.
 If all goes well, you should always see the same as `flask run`.

 ## Style guide
 To keep a consistent style, the following rules are used: